Saga customers can save hundreds on holidays and cruises - browse our available travel offers and find out more here.

 Venice had its own mighty empire and remains a place geographically apart on its 118 islands.
 Trieste and Salerno vary in their cuisine as much as their architecture.

 From the ruins of Pompeii to the beaches of Sicily, you could spend several lifetimes getting to know this one country alone.

 Tours are a great way to get an overview of somewhere like Italy, or several countries at once.
 You can sample different places, or stay in one and take day trips out.

 As a gentle way of discovering somewhere new, somewhere you can return to on your own if you fall in love with it, it is a form of travel that can seldom be bettered.

 Some of my favourite tours have been a cruise around the Norwegian fjords and a train journey from Paris to Rome.
 Nearer home, touring the Highlands of Scotland, or the Ring of Kerry also left me with great memories.

 The more I see of Europe, the more I realise there is to see.

-Discover the sights, scenery and traditions of Sicily on a fascinating tour Find out more here.
+Discover the sights, scenery and traditions of Sicily.
+Find out more here